hermanpetrov/Keyword_search/README.md

   * Scipy (https://scipy.org) for computation.
   * Stanza (https://stanfordnlp.github.io/stanza/) for lemmatization.

+The tool is meant to be used only with estonian texts, any other language will be presented with inaccurate data.

 ## Quick guide

 The main navigation around the tool is done by inputting the row numbers.